When Does Fleet Insurance Make Sense for Your Business?

 - Vehicle type and weight — Heavier or high-value vehicles cost more to insure

-- Driver records — Clean records are the single biggest factor in keeping costs down
+- Driver records & CDL compliance — Clean records and Clearinghouse compliance are the biggest factors

 - Location — Urban areas and high-traffic states carry higher risk ratings